 Tips And Tricks For How To Troll Our Lures

 High-speed trolling is useful when you want to cover a lot of ground or when you're moving through a lot of dispersed grass.
-Instead of using ballyhoo, try rigging just a hook and lure, this will allow you to speed up and cut through the grass.
+Instead of using ballyhoo, try rigging just a hook and lure with beads or extra weight as a spacer between the head and the end of the skirt, this will allow you to speed up and cut through the grass.

 We typically down size from a 8/0 to a 7/0 hook for our speed troll rigs.
 The smaller hook allows for a lower profile lure that swims well.
 It's also worth mentioning that most pelagic species can see really well.
 The idea behind speed trolling is to mimic bait fleeing another fish.
 This presents an easy opportunity for the fish to attack, but even still fish may turn away at the last moment when they realize there is something unnatural about the lure.
 Down sizing the hook will help with this and increase success of reaction strikes.

 Use a 8/0 J hook, bait spring or copper nose wrap.
 This is the standard used all around the world.
 There are several subtle variations anglers use but the concept is the same.
 Thread a 8/0 J hook under the gill plate and into the body of the ballyhoo.
 Be careful to keep the hook point in the center of the fish as much as possible.
 Even a small knick in the skin can turn into a full tear after an hour of trolling.
 Also the keeping the hook inline produces less wear and tear on the ballyhoo and has better swim action.